What is The actual size of a 2×6?

 Actual Size of a 2×6:

 Lumbers are available in different sizes and dimensions, and one has to choose according to one’s needs.
 In North America, the 2×6 size is really pertaining to the lumber’s “nominal” dimension.
 A 2×6’s real or true dimension is 1.5″ x 5.5″ – within the industry, it’s mentioned as its “actual” size.
 The nominal size is employed when discussing lumber nearly 100% of the time!
-Same is the case for 1×4, 2×4 and 4×4 etc.
+The same is the case for 1×4, 2×4 and 4×4, etc.